armchairancap/xx-tribler-haven/README.md

 - v2 - Haven chat with Tribler iFrame (**WIP** in `master` branch, later will become v2.0)
 - v1 - Tribler with Haven chat iFrame (source code in [Release v1.0](https://github.com/armchairancap/xx-tribler-haven/releases/tag/v1.0))

 v2 is probably more interesting to general users.
-[This post](https://armchairancap.github.io/blog/2024/10/29/xx-haven-with-tribler#what-integrations-and-why) has some advantages and disadvantages of each approach.
+[This post](https://armchairancap.github.io/blog/2024/10/29/xx-haven-with-tribler#what-integrations-and-why) talks about some advantages and disadvantages of each approach as I see them.

 A better way may be to integrate Tribler in Haven by using xxDK directly from Tribler.